sardine-ai/moon-service/readme.md

 ### Start Server
 9. To receive webhooks from fireblocks
 9. Run `yarn install` to install dependencies (compiling will not work)
-10. Run `yarn dev` to start the server.
-Uses your public/private key pair by default
+10. Run `yarn dev -- self` to start the server with public/private key pair.
+Moon services fakes transaction submissions by default
   - `yarn dev -- fireblocks` to use fireblocks instead

 Docker setup coming soon...